Brayzonn/MEDHUB/README.md

 ### ⚠️ ConfirmationDialog Component

-The `ConfirmationDialog` component is a reusable modal used to prompt users before performing a critical or irreversible action (e.g. delete, logout, etc).
+The `ConfirmationDialog` component is a reusable modal used to prompt users before performing a critical or irreversible action (e.g. delete).

 #### 📦 Props
 ```ts